 Whenever I hear the term “unconditional love,” I think of the first moment I saw my infant child.

-That’s probably the purest love I’ve ever felt, or ever will feel.
-All he’d done so far was breathe and cry, and I loved him.
+That’s probably the purest love I’ve ever felt, or will ever feel.
+All he’d done so far was breathe and cry, and I loved him with a fierce intensity I couldn’t have anticipated.

 Certainly, there are many parents who do a poor job of providing even basic safety and security.
 A child can feel besieged by the instability and emotional onslaught of a parent as well.
-It can take years for that child to understand that their parent isn’t stable or it wasn’t their “fault’ that their mother or father wasn’t, and probably still isn’t, there for them.
 That reality can make a child’s path to adulthood very difficult, and can leave emotional wounds that can only be healed with awareness, compassion and time.

 But troubled adults don’t require unstable childhoods.
 Sometimes children themselves get lost.